-What are our guest saying….
+What are our guests are saying….
 Our guest make Moss Mountain What It Is… A special place to be!

 We arrived at the Moss Mountain Inn three days ago (July 5 – 8).
 We absolutely loved it!
 It reminded us of a quaint German Chalet with many flowers on the three tiered deck and all around the property.
 The owners are delightful and are very attentive to the needs of their guests.
 They are there to welcome you in, show you your room and are very considerate in giving you privacy.

 Breakfast begins at 8:30 – a perfect time to start the day.
 We enjoyed three different breakfasts including eggs, french toast souffle, bacon, fruit, yogurt and an assortment of cereal, energy bars, good, pure, water, coffee and juice.
 The dining room is set up beautifully and it was a pleasure for my husband and I to get to know other guests over the meal.